Top 11 Best Estate Cars

 When you find yourself looking for a combination of van-like load capability and saloon-like comfort, chances are you’ll end up with a long list of estate cars in front of you.
 But which estate car is the right one for you?

-Many estate car buyers have actively chosen to avoid the small automatic, city, small car and SUV market and have already decided they just need some extra boot space for work, family or hobbies (or maybe they just love going to IKEA?).
+Many estate car buyers have actively chosen to avoid the small automatic, city, small car and SUV market and have already decided they just need some extra boot space for work, a dog or two, family or hobbies (or maybe they just love going to IKEA?).
 Sound familiar?

 The good news is that the estate car segment is wildly varied, so whatever type of car you’re looking to drive – you can probably find it with added space as an estate.